MMagg-dev/Game-Checklist-for-AC-Odyssey/Legal/English/Privacy Policy English.md

 If you have any questions or suggestions about this privacy policy, do not hesitate to contact me.

 ### Change Log
-* March 2, 2020 - updated for information collection and usage by third party service provider Firebase Crashlytics
+* March 2, 2020 - updated for information collection and usage by third-party service provider Firebase Crashlytics
-* July 3, 2021 - updated for information collection and usage by third party service providers AdColony, Facebook, MoPub, and Vungle.
+* July 3, 2021 - updated for information collection and usage by third-party service providers AdColony, Facebook, MoPub, and Vungle.